fire-at-will/willtaylor-dev-blog/src/pages/articles/04-30-2019---Pixel-Sorting/index.md

 <hr class="divider-line"/>

 ## Further Reading
-The full source code for the project we've been working on in this article can be found in [this repo]() on my GitHub page.
+The full source code for the project we've been working on in this article can be found in [TODO: this repo]() on my GitHub page.
 If you'd like to learn more about pixel sorting, do check out the dedicated [subreddit](https://www.reddit.com/r/pixelsorting).

 Thanks for reading!